 A Minimally Invasive Procedure for Crown Replacement

 Dr. Muslin’s unique, non-invasive porcelain crown technique can give you the added advantage for that ‘just perfect’ fit.
 His patented crown replacement procedure includes biologically compatible components and materials that provide an ideal shape to your custom smile.
 Gums recession is no longer a problem because the gum line grows back and eliminates food traps between teeth.
 Some patients even opt to have both a porcelain crown replacement and veneers when their goal is to whiten their smiles while simultaneously straightening their teeth.
 It’s a complete and fast solution that eliminates years of orthodontic work, uncomfortable braces and the nightmare of retainers.
-This technique preserves that natural structure of the teeth and results in a beautiful, long-lasting smile in no time at all.
+This technique preserves that the natural structure of the teeth and results in a beautiful, long-lasting smile in no time at all.
 Just check out this patient’s fabulous results.
 Can you believe her‘after’ picture was taken two years later?

 If worn, discolored or unnatural crowns keep you from smiling, then it’s time for a change.
-Dr. Muslin offers high-tech, advanced crown replacement for a wholesome, healthy look that will change you from the inside out.
+Dr. Muslin offers a high-tech, advanced crown replacement for a wholesome, healthy look that will change you from the inside out.
 Isn’t it time that your appearance reflects just how good you feel on the inside?